PlatyPew/GCTF-challenges/Saving Gaia_100/README.md

 25/9/2017:	I have a working page now.
 Amazing!
 I should tell all my friends about it.
 Hopefully, they will save the environment too!
 ```

 In the journal, we are shown that the developer's computer was shutdown unexpectedly.
-Nano has a usefule feature which appends the suffix `.save` when nano is closed unexpectedly.
+Nano has a useful feature which appends the suffix `.save` when nano is closed unexpectedly.

 So going to `view.php.save`, we are shown an older version of the source code of `view.php`.